Hii! I am Deepjit Karmakar founder of thecommercialinfo.com, today here in this article I am gonna explain you what is inflation.

 Basics of inflation:

-Traditional economics would dictate that there are two main causes for inflation.
+Traditional economics dictates that there are two leading causes of inflation.

 (I) Cost-push inflation: